Dealing with Ingrown Toenails in Children

 Ingrown toenails occur when a toenail grows sideways into the bed of the nail, causing pain, swelling, and possibly infection.

 There are a number of risk factors for ingrown toenails.
 Some include cutting your nails too short, participating in strenuous sports, diabetes, obesity, and fungal infection.
 Some are genetically predisposed to ingrown nails, although wearing ill-fitting or damp shoes can exacerbate the problem.

-There are a number of steps you can take to treat ingrown nails:
+There are a number of steps you can take to treat ingrown nails.

-- Let your toenails grow out
+- Let the toenails grow out

 - Soak the toes in hot water with antibiotic soap or Epsom salts

 - Placing a piece of cotton under the affected nail may allow the toe to grow up instead of into the nail bed

-- Rest with your feet up
+- Rest with the feet up

 If however, the pain is severe, or you see red streaks running up the leg, you should see a podiatrist.
 Your podiatrist may make a small incision and remove part of the toe nail to relieve the pressure.
 A local anesthetic may be used to lessen the discomfort of the operation.
 The podiatrist may also prescribe a topical medication to prevent the regrowth of the problem nail.